Reflection, Imitation, Experience

 Constitutional modification: So the constitution should be modified in a way.
-May be it is changing day by day, or we are changing the interpretation.
-But the process should be fast, we Indians are adopted with our frequently changing buying behaviour.
-We had adjusted with changes of petrol price.
+Maybe it is changing day by day, or we are changing the interpretation.
+But the process should be fast, we Indians are adopted with our frequently changing buying behavior.
+We had adjusted with changes in petrol price.
 We can adjust with few political changes.
 Politics!
 It can reach you easily!

 Whistle Blower: Provide us an effective set of channels to blow the whistle on time.
 Online is not the solution.